12 Effective Ways to Create a More Connected Workplace

 This strategy also allows different communities within the company to recognize their peers for excellent performance, which will enhance the company culture.

-7. Keep information flowing throughout the company
+7. Keep information and communication flowing throughout the company

 8. Set up communities of interest